dqops/dqo/docs/checks/column/numeric/index.md

 ### [negative values percent](./negative-values-percent.md)
-A column-level check that ensures that there are no more than a set percentage of negative values in a monitored column.
+This check finds negative values in a numeric column.
+It measures the percentage of negative values and raises a data quality issue when the rate of negative values exceeds the maximum accepted percentage.

 | Data quality check name | Check type | Description | Standard |